E1Bos/advent-of-code/README.md

   -ti, --timeit         Optional, time the solution -pr, --profile        Optional, profile the solution and open the results in
                         a browser
+  --debug               Optional, allow logging debug messages to stdout from
+                        the solution
 ```